mathjax/MathJax/mathjax/docs/html/_sources/tex.txt

 to the next ``>`` in the document (typically the end of the next actual tag in the HTML file), and you may notice that you are missing part of the text of the document.
-In the example above, the `` we have ...`` will not be displayed because the browsers thinks it is part of the tag starting at ``<y``.
+In the example above, the `` we have ...`` will not be displayed because the browser thinks it is part of the tag starting at ``<y``.
 This is one indication you can use to spot this prooblem; it is a common error and should be avoided.